AnalogJ/scrutiny/CONTRIBUTING.md

 # Contributing

+Thank you for your interest in contributing to Scrutiny!
+This is an actively maintained fork of the original [AnalogJ/scrutiny](https://github.com/AnalogJ/scrutiny) project.

+## Before You Start

+- Check the [Linear board](https://linear.app/scrutiny) for existing issues and planned work
+- For bug reports or feature requests, please open a GitHub issue first
+- For large changes, please discuss your approach in an issue before starting work

+## Branch Workflow

+We use a Gitflow-style workflow:

+- `main` - Production-ready code (protected)
+- `develop` - Integration branch for features
+- `feature/SCR-{id}-description` - New features
+- `fix/SCR-{id}-description` - Bug fixes
+- `hotfix/SCR-{id}-description` - Urgent production fixes

+### Creating a PR

+1. Fork the repository and create your branch from `develop`
+2. Follow the commit convention: `type(scope): description`
+3. Ensure all tests pass
+4. Submit a PR to `develop` (or `main` for hotfixes)

+## Code Style

+- No emojis in code, commits, comments, or documentation
+- Follow existing code patterns and formatting
+- Run linting before submitting: `npm run lint` (frontend)

+## Project Structure

 The Scrutiny repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) containing source code for:
 - Scrutiny Backend Server (API)
 - Scrutiny Frontend Angular SPA